gurpiarbassi/gurpiarbassi.github.io/_posts/2025-04-21-Hexagonal.md

     }
 }

 The test above demonstrates how we can test our REST API endpoints maintaining proper test isolation through the `@Transactional` annotation.
-Let's also look at how we test our message-driven components:
+Lets also look at how we test our message-driven components:

 ```java
 @SpringBootTest